csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 Many high-performance libraries have nowadays also Python interfaces, and can thus be used directly from Python code.
-However, sometimes one might want to utilize a library that does not have a Python interface, or uses own code written in C or Fortran.
+However, sometimes one might want to utilize a library that does not have a Python interface, or use own code written in C or Fortran.

 Python standard defines a